WILL RE-OPEN JULY 3, 2021!

+Current Redesigns.
 In 2014 the Museum interior was completely redesigned and updated.
 The T. M. Scruggs Museum Interior was designed by The Exhibition Alliance of Hamilton, New York, working with museum director Tom Flynn and volunteer construction manager Jeff Ingersoll.
 In 2016, Jeff Ingersoll added a new, historically accurate front porch on the main (two-story) wing of the birthplace.

 Robert Ingersoll’s mother, Mary Livingston Ingersoll, died on December 2, 1835, in Cazenovia, New York, when Robert was three years old.
 Her unmarked grave site was located in December 2015 and a period-appropriate gravestone was dedicated on Memorial Day 2016.

 The Buildings and Sites.
 The Ingersoll birthplace was built in three sections, two of which were moved to its current site.
 The small, gabled wing (at left when viewing the house straight-on) was erected circa 1800 in Hopeton, a failed settlement two miles north of Dresden.
 Early accounts suggest that most of Hopeton's small buildings were moved down the hill by sledge during winter and added to homes already in Dresden.